 7. Choices and Their Consequences

-It is very important that you teach your child that the choices they make will have consequences and they will have to learn to deal with them.
+It is very important that you teach your child that their choices will have consequences, and they will have to learn to deal with them.
 Give your child decision making responsibilities such as choosing which toy to play with or choosing what dress to wear.
-Older children can be given the choice of choosing an activity that they have to stick with and learn the activity to the best of their abilities.
+Older children can be given the choice of picking an activity that they have to stick with and learn the activity to the best of their abilities.

 8. Don’t Nag